Shopping for a new Acura MDX?

 |$ 52,195||$ 56,505|

-Those who want a utility vehicle that's sensible and practical yet also luxurious and enjoyable to drive should place the 2014 Acura MDX near the top of their shopping list.
+Want a luxurious utility vehicle that's sensible and practical yet also luxurious and enjoyable to drive?
+Then you should place the 2014 Acura MDX near the top of their shopping list.
 For for more than a decade, Acura has honed the MDX into a remarkably sharp-looking, responsive-driving vehicle that doesn't include a lot of compromise.

 The only thing—seemingly minor to most shoppers—that you forgo with the MDX is off-road ability, or the appearance that you're ready to head out to the Rubicon.
 Furthermore, MDX buyers can dodge the reliability issues and depreciation that have affected some rival models.